kraigb/vs-product-guide/src/pages/Cross-Platform Mobile/android_emulator.md

 #### Install APKs through drag and drop

 You can also install an APK on the Visual Studio Emulator for Android by dragging it onto the emulator from Windows Explorer.
-You will see a message in the emulator indicating progress “Installing 'foo'” followed by a message box “APK **'foo'** installed successfully”.
-Remember to make sure your APKs have code built for x86!
+You will see a message in the emulator indicating progress "Installing 'foo'" followed by a message box "APK **'foo'** installed successfully".
+Remember to make sure your APKs have code built for x86.

 #### SD Card